Tamaraalrashed/data-structures-and-algorithms/javascript/tree/readme.md

 - `contains` method accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+- `breadthFirst` method it returns a list of the values in the tree in the order they were encountered.
 ## Solution

 [CLICK ON ME FOR SOLUTION CODE](./tree.js)